Cybertemi/django-eks-iac-pipeline/README.md

 Prime Choice is a Django-based web application deployed on Amazon EKS using a fully automated CI/CD pipeline.
 The project demonstrates an end-to-end DevOps workflow including infrastructure provisioning, containerization, vulnerability scanning and Kubernetes deployment.

 This repository contains the application code, Terraform configuration for infrastructure, Docker setup for containerization, Kubernetes manifests for deployment and a GitHub Actions pipeline for automated builds and deployments.
-The goal of this project is to showcase modern DevOps practices for deploying scalable applications in the cloud.
+The goal is to showcase modern cloud-native practices for deploying scalable applications, while providing a developer-friendly guide to reproduce or extend the workflow.

 ### Architecture

 Terraform – Infrastructure provisioning on AWS

-AWS EKS – Managed Kubernetes cluster
+AWS EKS – Managed Kubernetes cluster for deployment

 Docker – Containerization of the Django application